RyanMyrvold/Performance-Decorators/README.md

 ### Debugging Decorators

 - **LogExecutionTime**: Method Decorator - Logs method execution times, helping pinpoint performance bottlenecks.
-- **WarnPerformanceThreshold**: Method Decorator - Alerts when methods surpass predefined execution time thresholds.
 - **LogMemoryUsage**: Method Decorator - Tracks and logs memory usage, aiding in efficient resource management.
 - **LogMethodError**: Method Decorator - Handles and logs method errors, with an option to rethrow them.
-- **MemoryLeakWarning**: Class Decorator - Monitors and warns of potential memory leaks, supporting both Node.js and browsers.
+- **WarnMemoryLeak**: Class Decorator - Monitors and warns of potential memory leaks, supporting both Node.js and browsers.
 Options include setting check intervals, memory usage thresholds, custom logging, and manual garbage collection in Node.js.
+- **WarnPerformanceThreshold**: Method Decorator - Alerts when methods surpass predefined execution time thresholds.
+- **LogNetworkRequests**: Method Decorator - Logs network requests made within the decorated method, providing insights into network performance bottlenecks.

 ### Optimization Decorators

+- **AutoRetry**: Method Decorator - Automatically retries a failed asynchronous operation until it succeeds or reaches a maximum number of retries.
 - **Debounce**: Method Decorator - Limits the rate at which a function can fire, perfect for handling events like resizing, scrolling, or keypresses.
+- **LazyLoad**: Property Decorator - Delays the initialization of properties until they are first accessed, optimizing resource use and computation time.
 - **Memoize**: Method Decorator - Caches the results of expensive function calls, optimizing performance by avoiding repeated calculations.
 - **Throttle**: Method Decorator - Ensures a function is not called more than once in a specified period, useful for rate-limiting execution of handlers on frequent events.
-- **AutoRetry**: Method Decorator - Automatically retries a failed asynchronous operation until it succeeds or reaches a maximum number of retries.
-- **LazyLoad**: Property Decorator - Delays the initialization of properties until they are first accessed, optimizing resource use and computation time.

 ## 📦 Installation